MichaelRegan/mrpir/README.md

-Here's a draft of the `README.md` file for your project:

----

 # mrpir - Motion-Activated Screen Control

 mrpir is a Python application designed to control the brightness and power state of a screen based on motion detection.
 It is optimized for use with a Raspberry Pi, a PIR motion sensor, and a connected screen.
 The application uses MQTT for integration with Home Assistant and features a night mode where the screen is turned off after a period of inactivity.